 Jeff Knox is a legend at Augusta National.

-Though the 49-year-old has never been a competitor in the Masters, he's racked up his share of tee times during tournament week, playing as a non-competing marker.
+Though the 52-year-old has never been a competitor in the Masters, he's racked up his share of tee times during tournament week, playing as a non-competing marker.

-Essentially, when the field has an odd-number of contestants after the 36-hole cut, Knox fills in with the odd man as a playing partner for pace of play consideration.
+Essentially, when the field has an odd-number of contestants after the 36-hole cut -- like it did this year with 53 players advancing to the weekend -- Knox fills in with the odd man as a playing partner for pace of play consideration.
+This year's Saturday partner will be world No. 13 Paul Casey.

-Last year, for instance, Knox was paired with Rory McIlroy in the third round... and beat him.
+And don't expect Knox to be intimidated.
+In 2014, for instance, Knox was paired with Rory McIlroy in the third round... and beat him.
+That year, McIlroy finished T8 at the Masters and then won both the Open Championship and the PGA Championship.

-Knox has played in a number of USGA events through the years and once shot a 61 at Augusta National.
+Knox has played in a number of USGA events through the years and once shot a 61 at Augusta National, a course record.